arunkrishnan-dt/How-To-Docs/custom_alerts/1_create_alert_rule.md

 # Create Custom Event for Alerting rule

-To create Custom Event for Alerting rule, navigate to `Manage > Settings > Anomaly detection > Custom events for alerting` and click `Custom event for alerting` .
+To create Custom Event for Alerting rule, navigate to `Manage > Settings > Anomaly detection > Custom events for alerting` and click `Create Custom event for alerting` .

 ![Create Custom Events for Alerting](images/custom_events_for_alerting_create.png)